Aashish2502/Comment_Classifier/README.md

 Classification of comments into toxic or non-toxic and additional toxicity subtype attributes like identity attack, threat, insult, etc.

 # Description
 The dataset contains text comments collected from social media posts and, the target toxicity and additional toxicity subtype attributes which are rated as continuous values between 0 and 1.
-The dataset contains around 18 lakhs data points and around 4 lakhs data points were used to perform the model training and one lakh data points were used to test the models.
+The dataset contains around 18 lakh data points and around 4 lakhs data points were used to perform the model training and one lakh data points were used to test the models.
 - The dataset used for the project can be found [here](https://www.kaggle.com/fedesoriano/traffic-prediction-dataset).

 # Getting started
 ## Dependencies
-- Pandas
+- `Pandas`
-- Numpy
+- `Numpy`
-- Matplotlib
+- `Matplotlib`
-- Seaborn
+- `Seaborn`
-- Sklearn
+- `Sklearn`
-- Pickle
+- `Pickle`
-- NLTK
+- `NLTK`
-- Wordcloud
+- `Wordcloud`

-## Machine learning Classifiers used
+## Machine learning Classifiers
  **Multinomial Naive Bayes**